tlstommy/PyTris/README.md

 For testing purposes, running two clients and connecting to a server on the same machine is the most reliable method.
 There is also the option to play singleplayer in the settings menu.
 When playing a singleplayer game, just type anything into the Server IP text box and click play to run.

 # Gameplay
 PyTris is old fashioned Tetris with a few modern twists that adhere to the modern Tetris™ guideline standards.
 Gameplay consists of clearing lines to send garbage lines to your opponent with the hope of those lines causing them to run out of space.
 Clearing a single line sends one garbage line, two sends two, and so on.
-The game ends when a player
+The game ends when a player runs out of room on their board and "tops out".

 ![alt text for screen readers](/gameplay.png "PyTris")